 - Special area management plans may supplement existing plans for specific areas.

-As a community, consider working together to identify and adopt a shared waterfront goal.
-With a shared vision, plan and approach, communities would be better protected and more resilient.
+Visioning for the future is a key component of the planning process.
+As a community, consider including waterfront goals in planning documents.
+With a shared vision, plan and approach, communities will be more resilient.

 Example Waterfront Goal:

 Protect and enhance the natural aesthetic values and recreation potential of all waterfront areas for the enjoyment of area citizens, while recognizing private property rights of waterfront property owners.

 - Master Planning for Resiliency and Sustainability – Michigan-specific information portal is designed to help communities plan for, protect, and preserve their waterfronts.
 Includes information on how to include a waterfront in a master plan, the planning process (partners, roles of officials), creative zoning to protect sensitive areas, and resources focused on specific waterfront type.